-Cash back credit cards work by returning a percentage of every purchase made.
+Cash back works on credit cards by returning a percentage of the money you spend on purchases as a reward.
 Some cash back credit cards reward cardholders with the same percentage back on every type of purchase.
 Others give bonus cash back in designated spending categories.
 Most cash back credit cards give cardholders the choice of redeeming cash back rewards earnings for a statement credit to pay part of the account balance, a paper check, gift cards and more.
 In some cases, you can also redeem a credit card’s cash back rewards for a bank account deposit.… read full answer

 The best cash back credit cards require good or excellent credit for approval, though there are options for people of all credit levels.
 Similarly, some cards charge annual fees in return for higher earning rates, but many cash rewards cards have no annual fee.

 More generally, cash back is one of the three big types of credit card rewards.
 The others are points and miles, which you’ll see more often with travel cards.
 On that note, a credit card doesn’t have to be a “cash back credit card” to give cash back.
 Plenty of rewards credit cards, including some that offer miles and points, have cash back as a redemption option.
 Redeeming travel rewards for cash back often results in a lower redemption rate, however.
 True cash back rewards earned with a cash back credit card, on the other hand, are very versatile and don’t fluctuate in value.
 You can learn more below.

 Here’s how cash back works on credit cards:

 Cash back with every purchase: The average cash rewards card offers about 1% back on all purchases.
 Some cards offer more cash back in certain spending categories.